Sport in Vatican City: Football

 Vatican City is not a member of FIFA; however, representative men's and women's national football teams exist and play friendly matches and in unofficial tournaments.
 All of the Vatican's football activities are held at Campo Pio XI, a football stadium in Rome.
 The men's team first unofficial match was against Austrian journalists in 1985 which ended in a score of 3–0 in favor of the former, while the first official match was against San Marino, which ended in a draw.
 The women's team first match was against AS Roma's youth team, losing to a score of 0–10.
 The women's team also stirred controversy after one of their matches was abandoned in Simmering, Vienna, on 22 June 2019 as part of the club's twentieth anniversary, after opposing players from FC Mariahilf and bystanders protested about the Catholic Church's stance on abortion and homosexuality during the playing of Vatican City's national anthem.

 After World War II, association football was introduced to the country and the sport's first tournament in the country was held in 1947.
 The first football club in the country was formed in the mid-1960s by employees of the Vatican Museums, and a local football league, the Vatican City Championship, was founded in 1972 and is made up of teams representing employees of the different administrative departments in the Vatican.
 The league went through many name changes, first being called the Coppa Vaticano at its inception, then being renamed the Coppa Amiciza in 1947, and the Campionato della Citta Vaticano in 1981, by Sergio Valci who was the former president of the Health Insurance Fund (Fondo Assistenza Sanitaria; FAS) and a Vatican healthcare employee until his death in 2012.

 Other tournaments include the secondary cup Coppa Sergio Valci, which was first named the Coppa ACDV in 1985 then renamed in 1994, and the Vatican Suppercoppa, which started in 2005 and sees the winner of the Vatican City Championship face the Coppa Sergio Valci winners.

-In American football, Pope Leo XIV is a fan of the National Football League's Chicago Bears, and was gifted a custom Chicago Bears jersey by United States vice president JD Vance following his inauguration as Pope.
+In American football, Pope Leo XIV is a fan of the National Football League's Chicago Bears and was gifted a custom Chicago Bears jersey by United States vice president JD Vance following his inauguration as Pope.
+Leo XIV played American football in his youth and began playing association football at his seminary in Peru.
+He played as a defender.